 - Lineage: for a given data asset, what are the upstream sources and downstream assets which are impacted by it?
 Who are the people generating this data, and who is relying on it for decision making?

 A robust and holistic approach to data observability requires the consistent and reliable monitoring of these five pillars through a centralized interface in a data observability platform that serves as a central source of truth about the health of your data.

-Such a solution also requires minimal configuration and practically no threshold-setting. data observability tools use machine learning models to automatically learn your environment and your data.
-It uses anomaly detection techniques to let you know when things break.
-And data observability tools minimize false positives by taking into account not just individual metrics, but a holistic view of your data and the potential impact from any particular issue.
+Data observability tools use machine learning models to automatically learn your environment and your data, and leverage anomaly detection techniques to let you know when data systems break.
+They also minimize false positives by taking into account not just individual metrics, but a holistic view of your data and the potential impact from any particular issue.

 This approach provides rich context that enables rapid triage and troubleshooting and effective communication with stakeholders impacted by data reliability issues.
 Unlike ad hoc queries or simple SQL wrappers, such monitoring doesn’t stop at “field X in table Y has values lower than Z today.”

 Perhaps most importantly, such a data observability platform prevents data downtime incidents from happening in the first place by exposing rich information about data assets across these five pillars so that changes and modifications can be made responsibly and proactively.

 Observability vs Data Observability vs ML Observability

 It’s important to note these are a completely different market and category than data observability solutions.
 There is considerable market confusion as a result of the similar naming conventions and the nascency of the space.

 Observability tools are leveraged by software engineers to ensure high application uptime (in other words, working, performant software) while keeping downtime (outages and laggy software) to a minimum.
 Data observability tools on the other hand, are leveraged by data engineers or other data professionals ensure data pipeline uptime while keeping instances of bad data and broken dashboards to a minimum.